omerbsezer/LSTM_RNN_Tutorials_with_Demo/README.md

 <img width="851" alt="rnn_cell_backprop" src="https://user-images.githubusercontent.com/10358317/44312587-661f8900-a403-11e8-831b-2cd7fae23dfb.png">

+### RNN Problem
+- In theory, RNNs are absolutely capable of handling such “long-term dependencies.”
+- In practice, RNNs don’t seem to be able to learn them.
+- The problem was explored in depth by Hochreiter (1991) [German] and Bengio, et al. (1994) with [LSTM](https://www.bioinf.jku.at/publications/older/2604.pdf)

 ## What is LSTM? <a name="whatisLSTM"></a>

+- It is a special type of RNN, capable of learning long-term dependencies.

-"Long short-term memory (LSTM) units are units of a recurrent neural network (RNN).
+- "Long short-term memory (LSTM) units are units of a recurrent neural network (RNN).
 An RNN composed of LSTM units is often called an LSTM network.
 A common LSTM unit is composed of a cell, an input gate, an output gate and a forget gate.
 The cell remembers values over arbitrary time intervals and the three gates regulate the flow of information into and out of the cell"

 - Long Short Term Memory (LSTM) is a type of deep learning model that is mostly used for analysis of sequential data (time series data prediction).